rouxn-bsi/gitlab-ldap-sync/README.md

     "group_attribute": "",                            // The attribute to search in LDAP.
 The value must be gitlab_sync "group_prefix": ""                                // The prefix of the groups that should be synced }
+  "sync": {
+    "matrix" : [                                      // Matrix used to define which users in LDAP groups (source) [ "LDAPGroup1", "GitLabGroup", "GUEST"],        // will be granted access to specific GitLab groups (destination) [ "LDAPGroup2", "GitLabGroup", "DEVELOPER"],    // with the indicated Access Level [ "LDAPGroup3", "GitLabGroup", "MAINTAINER"],   // Only used by gitlab-ldap-sync_perms_groups.py script [ "LDAPGroup3", "GitLabGroup2", "MAINTAINER"]
+    ]
+  }
 }
 ```
 You should use ```private_token``` or ```oauth_token``` but not both.
 Check [the gitlab documentation](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html#creating-a-personal-access-token) for how to generate the personal access token.